Poseidon – Greek God of the Sea

 Who is Poseidon?

 Poseidon was a major god and as a result was worshipped in many cities.
-His more magnanimous side saw him creating new islands and calming the seas in order to aid sailors and fishermen.
+When he was feeling magnanimous, he would create new islands and calm the seas to aid sailors and fishermen.

-When angered, however, he was believed to cause floods, earthquakes, drownings, and shipwrecks as punishment.
-Poseidon could also cause certain disorders, specifically epilepsy.
+When angered, however, he would cause floods, earthquakes, drownings, and shipwrecks to punish those who had caused his anger.
+Poseidon could also cause certain human disorders, specifically epilepsy.
 Poseidon’s association with the sea and sailing meant that sailors venerated him, frequently praying to him and sometimes even sacrificing horses to him by drowning them.

 The Children and Consorts of Poseidon

-Poseidon was known to have had many lovers (both male and female) and even more children.
+Poseidon had many lovers (both male and female) and even more children.
 While he fathered quite a few minor gods and goddesses as well as mythological creatures, he was also believed to have sired some heroes, such as Theseus.
-Here are some of the most significant consorts and children connected with Poseidon:
+Here are some of the most significant consorts and children connected with Poseidon.
+Note that there are different versions of many of these stories but as it would take too long to list, we’ve only noted the most well-known.

 • Amphitrite is a sea goddess as well as the wife of Poseidon.
 They had a son named Triton, who was a merman.

-• Theseus the mythical king and founder of Athens was thought to be a son of Poseidon.
+• Theseus the mythical king and founder of Athens is sometimes said to be a son of Poseidon.

 • Tyro was a mortal woman who fell in love with a river god named Enipeus.
 Although she attempted to be with him, Enipeus refused her.
-Poseidon, seeing an opportunity to bed the beautiful Tyro, disguised himself as Enipeus.
+Poseidon, seeing an opportunity to bed the beautiful Tyro, disguised himself as Enipeus and took her.
 Tyro soon gave birth to the twin boys Pelias and Neleus.

 • Poseidon had an affair with Alope, his granddaughter, and through her fathered the hero Hippothoon.
 Horrified and angered by their affair, Alope’s father (and son of Poseidon) had her buried alive.
 In a moment of kindness, Poseidon turned Alope’s body into the spring, Alope, located near Eleusis.

 • A woman named Caenis was abducted and raped by Poseidon.
 Afterwards, Poseidon offered to grant Caenis a single wish.
 Caenis, disgusted and distraught, wished that she could be changed into a man so that she couldn’t be violated again.
-Poseidon granted her wish in addition to giving her impenetrable skin.
+Poseidon granted her wish, and he also gave her impenetrable skin.
 Caenis was thereafter known as Caeneus and went on to become a minor Greek hero.

 • Poseidon raped Medusa inside a temple dedicated to Athena.
+In some versions, she was a willing participant.
 This angered Athena who punished Medusa by changing her into a monster.
 Upon being killed by the hero Perseus, two children emerged from Medusa’s body.
-These were Chrysaor, depicted as a young man, and the winged horse Pegasus—both sons of Poseidon.
+These were Chrysaor, a young man, and the winged horse Pegasus, both sons of Poseidon.

-• Poseidon is also thought to have fathered the Cyclops Polyphemus as well as the giants Alebion, Bergion, Otos, and Ephialtae.
+• Poseidon fathered the Cyclops Polyphemus as well as the giants Alebion, Bergion, Otos, and Ephialtae.

 • One of Poseidon’s male lovers was a minor sea deity, known as Nerites.
 Nerites was thought to be in love with Poseidon.
 Poseidon returned his love and their mutual affection was the origin of Anteros, the god of requited love.
 Poseidon made Nerites his charioteer and showered him with his attentions.
 Possibly out of jealousy, the sun god Helios turned Nerites into a shellfish.

 Many of the myths involving Poseidon reference his quick temper and easily offended nature.
-These stories also tend to involve Poseidon’s children or gifts.
+These stories also tend to involve Poseidon’s children and his powers.

 • Poseidon and Odysseus

 During the Odyssey, the hero Odysseus comes upon one of Poseidon’s sons, the cyclops Polyphemus.
-Polyphemus is a one eyed, man-eating giant that captures and kills many of Odysseus’ crew.
-Odysseus tricks Polyphemus, ultimately blinding his single eye and escaping with the remainder of his men.
-Polyphemus prays to his father, Poseidon, asking for him to never allow Odysseus to arrive home.
-Poseidon hears his son’s prayer and thwarts Odysseus journey back to his home for almost twenty years, killing many of his men in the process.
+Polyphemus was a one eyed, man-eating giant that captures and kills many of Odysseus’ crew.
+Odysseus tricked Polyphemus, ultimately blinding his single eye and escaping with the remainder of his men.
+Polyphemus prayed to his father, Poseidon, asking for him to never allow Odysseus to arrive home.
+Poseidon heard his son’s prayer and thwarted Odysseus journey back to his home for almost twenty years, killing many of his men in the process.

 • Poseidon and Athena